 This annex relates to annual submission of information for groups.

-This template shall be filled by the insurance and reinsurance groups where a recoverable is recognised by related insurance undertakings in relation to the EEA- or Non-EEA-reinsurer which is not in the scope of the group (even if all contracts with that reinsurer have terminated) and whose reinsurer is reducing the gross technical provisions as per end of the reporting year.
+This template shall be filled by the insurance and reinsurance groups where a recoverable is recognised by related insurance undertakings in relation to the EEA or Non-EEA-reinsurer which is not in the scope of the group (even if all contracts with that reinsurer have terminated) and whose reinsurer is reducing the gross technical provisions as per end of the reporting year.

 The template collects information on reinsurers and not on separate treaties.
-All ceded technical provisions, including those ceded under Finite reinsurance (as defined in S30.03.b Column C0060), must be completed.
+All ceded technical provisions, including those ceded under Finite reinsurance (as defined in S.30.03 Column C0060 of Annex II), shall be completed.
 This also means that if an SPV or a syndicate of Lloyd’s acts as a reinsurer the SPV or the syndicate must be listed.